Updated Jan 10, 2023

 Additionally, Minnesota solar energy systems are exempt from property and sales tax, so homeowners don’t need to worry about paying extra in these areas.
 Aside from this, a solar energy system increases the value of your home.
 So, considering the extensive benefits and the potential to wipe out your electric bill, solar is worth it in Minnesota.

 Implementing solar panels can make a substantial difference in energy costs for your Minnesota home.
 The total amount you’ll save on your electric bill depends on how much you spend on electricity, the size of your system, and how much you can offset with solar.

 Some homeowners can knock their electric bill down to nothing, and some even get paid for the extra energy their systems produce, as Minnesota has an excellent net metering process.

 In Minnesota, the average cost of going solar is $22,720, or $2.84 per watt.
 Using the average system size required in Minnesota, which is 8 kilowatts, we can determine the average cost of solar energy systems.

 These costs are before applying any available rebates and incentives, such as the Federal Solar Tax Credit, which can take a whopping $5,907 off the total cost.

-companies make it seem that the panels are free, you’re essentially signing up for a solar lease or power purchase agreement (PPA), in which you’ll pay for the panels.
+No, you can’t get solar panels for free in Minnesota.
+Although some solar leasing companies make it seem that the panels are free, you’re essentially signing up for a solar lease or power purchase agreement (PPA), in which you’ll pay for the panels.